terminalcloud/apps/docs/influxdb.md

 ### Web interface.

-In a Terminal, using the web interface is only supported over http.
+In a Terminal, using the **web interface is only supported over http** and the port `8086` must be publicly open.
+Due security reasons, we recommend to acoid using the web interface when working with sensible/private/important data.

 You will have to configure the web interface connection settings as follows:

 Host=terminalservername-8086.terminal.com